elizabethfuentes12/aws-private-assistant/README.md

 ![Digrama parte 1](/imagenes/2_2_step.jpg)

-2. The [transcriber_done](/private-assistant/lambdas/code/transcriber_done/lambda_function.py) Lambda Function is triggered once the Transcribe Job is complete.
+2. The [transcriber_done](/private-assistant/lambdas/code/transcriber_done/lambda_function.py) Lambda Function is triggered with an [Amazon S3 Event Notification put item](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventNotifications.html) once the Transcribe Job is complete.
 It extracts the transcript from the Output S3 bucket and sends it to [whatsapp_out](/private-assistant/lambdas/code/transcriber_done/lambda_function.py) Lambda Function to respond to WhatsApp.

 > ✅ You have the option to uncomment the code in the [transcriber_done](/private-assistant/lambdas/code/transcriber_done/lambda_function.py) Lambda Function and send the voice note transcription to [langchain_agent_text](/private-assistant/lambdas/code/langchain_agent_text/lambda_function.py) Lambda Function.